fromSA/HTM-haskell/notes.md

 # TODO
 - use haddock to generate documentation for the code
 - upload the package to hackage
+- Test using QuickCheck.

 # TODO Code
 - The columns depend on the moving average when being initilized.
 This should something the HTM algorithm should deside.

-- Is the inhibition radius necessary.
-It creates a spacial encoding.
+- Is the inhibition radius necessary?
+It creates a spatsial encoding.
 Think CovNet.

 # Question:
 - How is the sense of time encoded into the htm?
 - Is it possible to generate a region that is created deterministicaly, that also maintains the distribution?
 This would make the creation of a region a pure function.
-- Can a cell be activated by mulitple segments?
+- Can a cell be activated by mulitple segments? - YES
 - punishing synapses: Eventually as we grow synpases, cell might end up connecting to all othercells.
 Should we prune dead synapses, and when should we prune?
 I.e. Should there be a fixed size of "potential synapses" for all segments at all times?

 # Notes:
 - The region had to be an IO, because of the random number generator in haskell.
 - OBS!
 Let vs where might cause a segnificant delay in processing time.
 - Don't know which dendrite to select during buring when growing segments on the least used cell.
 I just select the first dendrite, assuming there is one.
 There should be one for all cells when the region initialises.

+# Problems
+- The last cell is always the winnerCell.
+Not what we want.
+- Bursting does not work
+    - Growing new synapses is an issue.
+- Removing Dead synapses at the wrong time.
+- Boost variable of column is not updated.